UpCloudLtd/uks-instructions/KNOWN_ISSUES.md

 fully configured, and you will need to wait a few more minutes.
 Alternatively, you can flush your local DNS cache with:
 `sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder` (or the alike)

-## Cluster features

-- Webhooks are not working currently, which blocks deployments that utilise for example sidecar injection (Istio, Linkerd, etc.).
-We are working on a fix.

 ## Load balancing

 - Network configuration for automatically provisioned load balancers is not supported yet.
 Internal load balancers cannot be used.